top of page

 Search

-Podcast: Micro-Dosing Mindfulness
+Podcast Transcript: Micro-Dosing Mindfulness

 Listen to our latest podcast where Jayne is in conversation with Michael Amster, a physician, awe researcher, writer and teacher with 20 years' experience as a pain management specialist, and who has been a meditation practitioner for over 30 years.